How to Invest in Stock Market for Beginners

 At the beginning of the 2:00 hour, the movement aims to go upward and establish an uptrend.
 Whether it's a success or a failure will show in the future price movements of the asset.

-Stock trading in the Philippines: Short-Term vs. Long-Term
+Stock trading strategy: Short-Term vs. Long-Term

 Before you start investment, you should determine your goals.
 There are two trading approaches in stock trading: long-term and short-term.
 The choice depends on your investment goals.